essentialkaos/bibop/COOKBOOK.md

 ##### `connect`

-Checks if it possible to connect to some adress.
+Checks if it possible to connect to some address.

 **Syntax:** `connect <network> <address>`